Contact Us Today!

 - One of the spouses lacked the mental capacity to enter into the marriage

-- One of the spouses was divorced from a third party within 30 days prior to the parties’ marriage
+- One of the spouses was divorced from a third party within 30 days before the parties’ marriage

 - The marriage was granted less than 72 hours after the issuance of the marriage license